li-orange/JLGCN-MTT/README.md

 **Publication Notice**
-This work has been published in the journal *Computational Biology and Chemistry*.
+This work has been published in the journal:  *Computational Biology and Chemistry*.
 Paper link: [https://doi.org/10.1016/j.compbiolchem.2025.108393](https://doi.org/10.1016/j.compbiolchem.2025.108393)
 For more details, please refer to the published article.